-Today, Kapwing launched a beta feature onto our popular Subtitle Maker: automatic subtitling.
+Kapwing launched an AI-powered auto-subtitling tool to solve this problem and speed up the process of adding captions to videos.
 In this article, I describe why we built the Auto-Subtitle Maker and how to use to to enhance your videos.

-Video creators can upload a video or import their video from YouTube then click the green “Auto-generate” button.
+Get started by uploading your video to the Kapwing Studio.
+Video creators can upload an MP4 file or import their video from YouTube then click the green “Auto-generate” button.
 After a couple of minutes, their generated subtitles will appear in the editor.
 Then, they can tweak and perfect the subtitles before burning them directly into their video.

 Kapwing leverages Google's "smart" voice recognition API to listen to the audio in your video and transfer it into words for the bottom of your video.
 It can generate subtitles in any language.
 Our language drop-down menu allows users to select their dialect to make the transcription more accurate.
 For example, if you're from the UK and speak with a British accent, you can select English (UK) for a more accurate transcription.